midlantica/LovelyBunchOfCoconuts/content/memes/politics/if-we-divide-123-genders-by-white-suprem.md

 ![if-we-divide-123-genders-by-white-suprem](/memes/politics/if-we-divide-123-genders-by-white-suprem.png)

-If We Divide 123 Genders By White Suprem
+If we divide 123 genders by white suprem.